-Well today marks an important transition in my life.
+Today marks an important transition in my life.
 Today officially ends my career as a Soldier in the Idaho Army National Guard.
 Twelve years ago I went through the Military Entrance Processing Station (MEPS) in Boise and raised my right hand and took the oath of enlistment.
 I enlisted with the Military Occupational Specialty (MOS) of 96B/35F - All-Source Intelligence Analyst; as I was a minor, my parents had to sign my paperwork and that was a chore...convincing my mother that this was something I wanted to do.
 After my Junior year of high school ended I attended Basic Training at Fort Jackson, SC, and once I completed that I went back home and attended my Senior year.
 Once I graduated high school, I attended Advanced Individual Training (AIT) at Ft.
 Huachuca, AZ.
-Not counting Basic Training, this was the first experience on my own and it was an eye opening experience.
+Not counting Basic Training, this was the first experience on my own and it was an eye-opening experience.

 After AIT I attended training exercises in Hawaii and Japan which were experiences of a lifetime.
-Shortly after my trip to Japan I was activated to deploy to Iraq in support of Operation Iraqi Freedom III, at FOB Warrior in Kirkuk (northern Iraq), with a trip through New York, Texas, and Louisiana for pre-deployment training.
+Shortly after my trip to Japan, I was activated to deploy to Iraq in support of Operation Iraqi Freedom III, at FOB Warrior in Kirkuk (northern Iraq), with a trip through New York, Texas, and Louisiana for pre-deployment training.
 This was a difficult experience leaving home with only the hope that I would survive.
 Thankfully, the Almighty saw it necessary that I survive and come home back to my amazing family and friends.
-It was during the pre-deployment training that I was exposed to Freemasonry and which sent me down the road to joining.
+It was during the pre-deployment training that I was exposed to Freemasonry and which sent me down the road to join.

 In 2007, I found myself once again in Ft.
 Huachuca attending MOS training for Unmanned Aircraft Operators.
 The next year I would be hired as the first Operations NCO for the Tactical Unmanned Aircraft Systems (TUAS) Platoon.
 It was at the end of 2008 that I was promoted to Sergeant.
-I had the pleasure of creating the Standard Operating Procedures (SOP) and preparing, and executing, the fielding of the Shadow TUAS for the State of Idaho.
+I had the pleasure of creating the Standard Operating Procedures (SOP) and preparing and executing, the fielding of the Shadow TUAS for the State of Idaho.
 This was a tough time as I was also serving my Lodge as Worshipful Master and it all kept me very busy.

 I had injured my back and I was informed that I could not re-enlist so I knew I was on my final lap.
-I started ensuring that I would pass on all of my knowledge to the TUAS Operators, and eventually I was transferred out of the TUAS Platoon and back to my old job as All Source Intelligence Analyst.
+I started ensuring that I would pass on all of my knowledge to the TUAS Operators, and eventually, I was transferred out of the TUAS Platoon and back to my old job as an All Source Intelligence Analyst.
 I jumped back into it and I was put into various leadership roles and enjoyed my final year.
 I am thankful for the leaders of my Company who have worked with me and made this transition as painless as possible.

-My time was filled great times as well as low points, but in the end I gained a great deal of experience and group of Brothers- and Sisters-in-Arms that I wouldn't trade for the world.
+My time was filled with great times as well as low points, but in the end, I gained a great deal of experience and a group of Brothers- and Sisters-in-Arms that I wouldn't trade for the world.
 I had the honor of being Guidon Bearer for my company during the first deployment and served in a variety of leadership roles.
 My entire career was in the same company, though the name changed in 2006.
 I saw four Company commanders and five First Sergeants come and go.
 I've seen a host of soldiers pass through, some leaving after their initial enlistment and some going on in their military careers.
 There are many people I will always remember: Ryan, Laura, Tony, Becky, Brandon, Julie, Eric, Gabby, Michael, Jack, Kingsbury, Chris, Jake, Heather, Tettleton, Trout, Jason, Wolf, Dehaven, Blood, Hagob, Shandera, and Charles, I can never thank you all for the experiences I had with each of you.
 I now enter into a new chapter in my life and I am mixed between excitement and apprehension as my entire adult life has been in the military.
 I hope I'm ready for this.